open-mmlab/mmtracking/docs/en/user_guides/5_visualization.md

 It has the following arguments:

 - `name`: Name of the instance.
 Defaults to 'visualizer'.
-- `image`: the origin image to draw.
+- `image`: The origin image to draw.
 The format should be RGB.
 Defaults to None.
 - `vis_backends`: Visual backend config list.
 Defaults to None.
 - `save_dir`: Save file dir for all storage backends.
 If it is None, the backend storage will not save any data.
 - `bbox_color`: Color of bbox lines.
 The tuple of color should be in BGR order.
 Defaults to None.